Kilkenny Senior Hurling Championship: Team dominance

-The first fifty years of the championship were dominated by Tullaroan and Mooncoin who built up an intense rivalry.
-Both clubs shared 28 championship titles between 1887 and 1936, however, since then they have won just four titles between them.
+The first fifty years of the championship were dominated by Tullaroan based in North Kilkenny and Mooncoin in South Kilkenny, who built up an intense rivalry.
+Both clubs shared 29 championship titles between 1887 and 1952, however, since the introduction of Parish Rule in 1953, they have won just 3 titles between them.

 Other clubs who enjoyed limited periods of dominance during this time include city-based club Confederation, who won three titles between 1893 and 1896, and Dicksboro who won two titles from four final appearances during the 1920s.
 Carrickshock's dominance saw the club play in ten finals between 1938 and 1948, becoming the first team to win four successive championships from 1940 to 1943. Éire Óg also claimed four titles during this period.
 After a sixty-year hiatus Bennettsbridge returned to winning ways and claimed ten championship titles between 1952 and 1967.
-Fenians added their name to roll of honour in 1970 before claiming four more championships before the end of the decade.
+Fenians added their name to the roll of honour in 1970 before claiming four more championships before the end of the decade.
 In 1978 Ballyhale Shamrocks became the latest first-time champions and ushered in a new era of dominance by winning 10 more championship titles by 1991.
 As Ballyhale went into decline, Glenmore dominated the nineties by winning five championships between 1987 and 1999.
 The first decade of the new century saw O'Loughlin Gaels and James Stephens win two titles apiece, while Ballyhale Shamrocks ended the decade with four successive championships before winning four more in 2012, 2014, 2018 and 2019.

-The championship

-Overview
+Format

-The Kilkenny County Championship is a single elimination tournament.
+The Kilkenny Senior Hurling Championship is a single elimination tournament.
 Each team is afforded just one defeat before being eliminated from the championship.
 Pairings for matches are drawn at random, however, there is a certain level of seeding based on league performance.
-The league begins with two groups of six teams.
-The top two teams in each group receive a bye into the quarter-finals, while third placed team plays the fourth placed team, and the fifth placed team plays the sixth placed team in the first round.
-The losers of the latter games enter a relegation play-off.

-Each match is played as a single leg.
 If a match is drawn there is a replay.
 If both sides are still level at the end of the replay there is a period of extra time and so on until a winner is found.

-Format
+League

+The league begins with two groups of six teams.
+The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
+Following the completion of the league, the top two teams from each group receive byes to separate quarter-finals in the championship.
+The two third-placed teams plays the sixth-placed teams from the opposite group, and the two fourth-placed teams plays the fifth-placed teams in the first round of the championship.